alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ifstream f( fs::path( "æøå-poem.txt" ) );
 ```

 &hellip; where `fs` is an alias for `std::filesystem`, is no longer guaranteed to work&hellip; And as I read the standard it’s formally guaranteed to *not* work unless Windows has been configured to use UTF-8 globally (a beta feature as I write this).
-Because: `fs::path` incorrectly expects the `char`-based text to be encoded with the **global Windows ANSI** encoding instead of the **process Windows ANSI** encoding.
+Because: `fs::path` incorrectly expects the `char`-based text to be encoded with the **system Windows ANSI** encoding instead of the **process Windows ANSI** encoding.

 A small [test program](apps/report_encodings/report_encodings.cpp) with all of the measures (1) through (5) in place, reported: